David C. Nichols

+Following his retirement from the Navy, he has served as a Senior Mentor / Highly Qualified Expert to HQ USCENTCOM for periodic exercises, as an adjunct faculty member to the U.S. Naval War College, an advisor to the Center for Naval Analyses, and a board member of the Tailhook Association.

 Awards and decorations

 VADM Nichols has over 5,000 flight hours in various models of Navy aircraft, including more than 4,000 hours in the A-6 Intruder.
 His personal awards include multiple awards of the Defense Distinguished Service Medal, Navy Distinguished Service Medal, Defense Superior Service Medal, Legion of Merit, Meritorious Service Medal, Air Medal, Navy Commendation Medal, and Navy Achievement Medal.
 He was a recipient of the U.S. Pacific Fleet Naval Flight Officer of the Year award as a Lieutenant Commander and the Senator Henry M. Jackson Memorial Leadership Award as a Commander.